Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - REFACTORING (Alban): Optimization of the update of the part list panel (use AddRange() instead of Add() to add the items in the ListView)
 - REFACTORING (Alban): Modernize the HTML code of the part usage list export (add some CSS and colors)
 - REFACTORING (Alban): Replace the progress bar by track bar for editing transparency of the layers
+- REFACTORING (Alban): In the Preference Window, add a combo box to choose the pan view key (before the key was deducted from the 2 other modifier keys which were set)

 Bug fixed in 1.8.2.0: